What is sound engineering?

 Duration:

-1 year Full-time; 2 or 3 years Part-time
+1 year full-time, 2 or 3 year part-time options available

 Start date: